How to Build an eLearning Site in 5 Steps + Tips for Growth

 Keep in mind though, that you still have to approve it for publishing from the back-end admin panel.
 However, everything in the back-end is available here on the front-end.

 Creating quizzes is the same for both the front-end and back-end course builders.
-Tutor LMS gives you a total of 10 types of questions to ask the students, each with their own type of advantages and customization options.
+Tutor LMS gives you a total of 10 types of questions to ask the students, each with its own type of advantages and customization options.

 After giving your quiz a name and an optional description, you can start adding questions and their answers.
 You can set the question to randomize the options, as well as make it a mandatory answer by using the Required toggle.
 You can also change the weight of the question by changing the points for the answer.
 This is useful for when you have open-ended questions that justifiably should carry more marks than true/false type questions only.